Feb. 15, 2023

-A total of five applications were submitted to the APO (listed in order they were received):
+A total of six applications were submitted to the APO (listed in order they were received):

-- City of Sauk Rapids Second Avenue S Reconstruction.
+- City of Sauk Rapids’s Second Avenue S reconstruction.

-Combined, these five projects were requesting $4,666,000 in STBGP Federal funding.
-With the APO only being allocated $2,135,120, TAC members discussed the technical merits of each project at their January meeting.
-Based upon that discussion, along with the initial rankings provided by APO staff, the TAC made a recommendation to the Policy Board to fund the Stearns CSAH 133 Expansion project in full ($1,440,000) and the Benton County CSAH 1 Reclamation project up to $695,120 (short $24,880 from the original request of $720,000).
+Combined, these six projects were requesting $12,802,100 in STBGP Federal funding.
+With the APO only being allocated $4,143,774 (between both 2026 and 2027), TAC representatives discussed the technical merits of each project at their Feb.
+2 meeting.
+Based upon that discussion, along with the initial rankings provided by APO staff, the TAC made a recommendation to the Policy Board to fund the following projects as follows:

 |Jurisdiction||Project Description||Federal Funds Awarded||Local Match Required||Total Project Cost|

-These two projects will be added to the APO’s FY 2021-2024 Transportation Improvement Program (TIP).
+These projects will be added to the APO’s FY 2024-2027 Transportation Improvement Program (TIP).

 On Jan.
-16, the Central Minnesota Area Transportation Partnership (ATP) met in Saint Cloud.
-As part of that meeting MnDOT District 3 staff informed members that there were 13 districtwide applicants to the Transportation Alternatives (TA) Federal funding program for fiscal year 2024.
+23, the Central Minnesota Area Transportation Partnership (ATP) met at the Saint Cloud Minnesota Department of Transportation (MnDOT) office.
+As part of that meeting MnDOT District 3 staff informed members that there were 14 districtwide applicants to the Transportation Alternatives (TA) Federal funding program for fiscal year 2027.
 TA funding is primarily allocated to the creation of bicycle and pedestrian facilities but can be used for environmental mitigation or habitat protection.
-The district is anticipating receiving $1.6 million in Federal TA funding.
+The district is anticipating receiving $2.5 million in Federal TA funding.
 Applications are evaluated and scored on a districtwide level.

 Regions such as the APO are able to assign regional priority points to the top two most important TA projects for the region.
 These regional priority points – 10 points for the top project, five points for the second – are added to the final technical scores of the projects and ideally work to boost the region’s top priority for funding consideration.

-A total of 13 applications were submitted to MnDOT District 3, two of which were from the Saint Cloud APO.
+A total of 14 applications were submitted to MnDOT District 3, two of which was from the Saint Cloud APO.

-At the Jan.
-30 Technical Advisory Committee (TAC) meeting, TAC members heard presentations from the two applicants and discussed the technical merits of each project.
-The TAC then made a recommendation to the Policy Board to assign the City of Saint Cloud’s County Road 136 project 10 regional priority points and the City of Sauk Rapids’s CSAH 1 Trail five points.
+At the Feb.
+2 Technical Advisory Committee (TAC) meeting, TAC representatives also heard presentations from both cities and discussed the technical merits of the projects.
+The TAC then made a recommendation to the Policy Board to assign the City of Waite Park project 10 regional priority points and to assign the City of Sartell the five regional priority points.

 At the APO’s Policy Board meeting on Feb.
-13, board members heard presentations from all applicants and reviewed the TAC’s recommendation for prioritization.
-The Policy Board had voted to accept the recommendations made by the TAC.
+9, board members were provided an overview of the Sartell and Waite Park applications and reviewed the TAC’s recommendation for prioritization.
+The Policy Board had voted to accept the recommendations made by the ATAC and TAC.

 |Jurisdiction||Project Description||Requested Federal Funds||Local Match Required||Total Project Cost||Regional Priority Points Distribution|